orbitalquark/textadept/docs/api.md

 Map of auto-paired characters like parentheses, brackets, braces, and quotes.

+Also maps lexer names to tables of auto-paired characters for language-specific pairing.
 The default auto-paired characters are "()", "[]", "{}", "&apos;&apos;", "&quot;&quot;",
 and "``".
 For certain XML-like lexers, "<>" is also auto-paired.